Requesting a Reasonable Accommodation

 Here are a few examples of effective accommodations for a job applicant or employee’s disability:

 - Conducting an interview or having an employee work on the first floor of a building if there is no elevator.
-Asking a company to install an elevator to accommodate an employee in a wheelchair may be an undue burden, but moving an interview or workspace to an area the wheelchair-bound individual can access is not;
+Asking a company to install an elevator to accommodate an employee in a wheelchair may be an undue burden, but moving an interview or workspace to an area the individual who uses a wheelchair can access is not;

 - Allowing an individual who cannot stand for prolonged periods of time to sit on a chair or step stool to perform their job duties;